 - While stock buybacks could provide one significant tailwind for market growth in 2021, capital spending trends and secular themes also appear to be supportive in the long term.

 We recently wrote about how significant pent-up demand and the general strength of American consumers’ balance sheets may help drive a strong economic recovery, particularly in market segments like travel and leisure.
 Just as consumers are emerging from the pandemic with significant excess savings, corporations are also now sitting on record levels of cash.
-By the end of the fourth quarter 2020, corporate cash had risen to $244.7 billion.
+By the end of the fourth quarter 2020, corporate cash had risen to $244.7 billion (refer to graph below).
 As investors consider potential market tailwinds, this corporate balance sheet strength may be one factor that can support valuations and further growth in 2021.

 US corporations: Total cash on hand and in US banks (4Q 2009 through 4Q 2020)

 Source: U.S. Census Bureau, Quarterly Financial Report: U.S. Corporations: All Information: Total Cash on Hand and in U.S. Banks, retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/QFRTCASHINFUSNO, May 25, 2021